DataSet#

 force_e_units (

-) – Specifies package-specific energy units used in calculation.
-Available units are'eV'
+str) – Specifies package-specific energy units used in calculation.
+Available units are'eV','hartree','kcal/mol', and'kJ/mol'.force_r_units (

-) – Specifies package-specific distance units used in calculation.
-Available units are'Angstrom'
+str) – Specifies package-specific distance units used in calculation.
+Available units are'Angstrom'and'bohr'.e_units (

-) – Desired units of distance.
-Available units are'Angstrom'
+str) – Desired units of distance.
+Available units are'Angstrom'and'bohr'.

 - convertR(R_units)[source]#